 A late corner kick goal spoiled Orlando City’s trip west, allowing the Colorado Rapids to nip the Lions 2-1 at the death at Dick’s Sporting Goods Park.
-The Lions (0-1-1) were moments from a solid road point but fell to the Rapids (2-0-0, 6 points) for the first time in the series history.
+The Lions (0-1-1, 1 point) were moments from a solid road point but fell to the Rapids (2-0-0, 6 points) for the first time in the series history.
 Orlando drops to 4-1-1 in the all-time series and 1-1-1 in Colorado.

 Younes Namli and Drew Moor scored second-half goals for Colorado, with the latter coming in the 90th minute — just eight minutes after substitute Chris Mueller had knotted the game.
 Orlando remains winless under Oscar Pareja, but started the game without any of its three Designated Players.

 Just a week after getting shut out at home, the Lions took the pitch with eight defensive-minded players, as Oscar Pareja deployed a back line of Rodrigo Schlegel, Robin Jansson, and Antonio Carlos.
 Kyle Smith and Joao Moutinho book-ended a midfield trio of Sebas Mendez, Junior Urso, and Andres Perea.
 Tesho Akindele and Benji Michel started up top and Pedro Gallese was in goal.
 This operated as a 3-5-2.
 Ruan was held out of the starting lineup after dealing with an illness and Mauricio Pereyra was deemed not 90-minute fit with a minor quad knock.

 The teams spent the early going feeling each other out a bit, but creating very little.
 Orlando pressed a bit early and that kept the Rapids from settling into the match until about 20 or so minutes in.